legemutlu/todo-app-new/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the server and client directory, you can run:

 ```bash
 yarn
 ```

-Go to server and client folders and run script.
+In the server directory, you run that script.
+It runs both client and server side same time with concurrently.

 ```bash
 yarn start
 ```

-Go to server folder and run that script.
-It runs both client and server side same time with concurrently.

 ## Description For App